 Words and images are the necessary tools of a voice teacher.
 And different words will get concepts across to different singers.
 After all, you can't say, "Press this key and you will hear an 'A.' Pluck these strings and there is your chord."
 Instead, the body is the instrument.

 So, vocal teachers rely on images and words to get their singers' muscles working the right way.
 Listen in on a voice studio, and you are bound to hear the funniest suggestions: "Hook the sound forward, behind your teeth...Make your jaw heavy, like it's filled with lead and slowly dropping...'Spin' the tone; imagine an orange spinning just beyond your forehead..."
 And much WEIRDER things than that!
 Teachers seek to manipulate sound as if it has the kind of physical substance you can touch.

 All the voice books mentioned above bear re-reading; they are almost like holding a conversation with a master vocal teacher.

 And be sure to check out the many tiny (and frequently contradictory) vocal lessons offered all over Youtube; comparing them can be very instructive.
+Listen to opera singers.